-2. Observe the prepared slide of Candida albicans at 1000x:
+2. Observe the prepared slide of Candida albicans (can-DEE-duh AL-bih-cans) at 1000x:

 3. In can be difficult to determine which specific yeast species is causing an infection.
 Differential media can make species grow in different colors, due to the way specific enzymes in the yeast react with the medium.
-Record the colors associated with these species on the HardyCHROM[TM] Candida plate.
+Record the colors associated with these species on the HardyCHROMTM Candida plate.